-If there are any publications that cannot be either uploaded to the VRE, nor can be accessed via an open weblink, please make an appointment with the Graduate School Registry to arrange for their submission.
+If there are any publications or practice based works that cannot be either uploaded to the VRE, nor can be accessed via an open weblink, please make an appointment with the Graduate School Registry to arrange for their submission.

 If you have an approved thesis embargo the above submission/s apply and will be securely held by the Library until the embargo period expires.